 How to identify songs around you with Now Playing

-To see these songs on the lock screen, go to Settings > Sound > Now Playing and toggle on Show on lock screen.
+To see these songs on the lock screen, go to Settings > Sound > Advanced > Now Playing and toggle on Show on Lock Screen.
 On the same screen, you can view the master log under Now Playing History.

 How to use Live Caption to subtitle audio and videos

 Live Caption is another feature that leverages Google’s strong artificial intelligence prowess to caption audio messages and videos for those times when listening isn’t an option.
-A great feature for those who are deaf, hard of hearing, or simply can’t listen at the moment, Live Caption works across all apps except for phone calls and video chats.
+Live Caption works across all apps except for phone calls and video chats.
 You can even mask profanity and enable sound labeling for things like laughter.
-Right now the feature works in English only, but more languages are coming soon, as is support for the Pixel 3 line and other Android 10 devices.
+Right now, the feature works in English only, but more languages are coming soon, as is support for the Pixel 3 line and other Android 10 and 11 devices.

 How to use touch-free gestures with Motion Sense